Division Title

 healthcare requirement

-• Anyone (staff / patient / family member) with respiratory symptoms must wear a mask while in the CC.
+• Anyone with respiratory symptoms must wear a CC-provided mask while in the Clinical Center.

-• N95 respirators or PAPRs are required when caring for patients on enhanced respiratory isolation or airborne isolation precautions.
+• Masks are required when caring for patients on respiratory isolation precautions.
+N95 respirators or Powered Air Purifying Respirators (PAPRs) are required when caring for patients on enhanced respiratory isolation or airborne isolation precautions.

 Voluntary Use of N95 Respirators.